pablodecm/phd_thesis/src/010_introduction.md

 non-trivial connections between the use of those techniques and the details of the underlying statistical issues will be stressed.

-The fist four chapters, as outlined above, offer a multi-disciplinary survey of the theoretical and experimental foundations of our understanding of nature and the relevant techniques that allow the extract valuable information from the data.
+The first four chapters, as outlined above, offer a multi-disciplinary survey of the theoretical and experimental foundations of our understanding of nature and the relevant techniques that allow the extract valuable information from the data.